Do I have to use Multi-Factor Authentication?

 What is MFA, exactly?

 Essentially, MFA requires two or more forms of authorization when you login to a college system online.
-In email or other systems that implement MFA, you will enter your password as usual and be prompted for secondary form of authorization such as a notification on your personal phone, a text message to your personal phone, a phone call to your personal phone, a phone call to a desk phone, or through a code or button press on a hardware device.
+When you attempt to access a system protected by MFA, you will enter your password as usual and be prompted for secondary form of authorization such as a notification on your personal phone, a text message to your personal phone, a phone call to your personal phone, a phone call to a desk phone, or through a code or button press on a hardware device.
 Once this is complete, you will be granted access to the system and will not have to re-enter either form of authorization while you using that system.

 Do I have to use a smartphone?

-Two-Factor Authentication does not have a single mandatory means of use.
-Duo allows an individual to select from several options for a primary means of 2FA and a backup.
-You are free to choose the method that works best for you.
+MFA does not have a single mandatory mode of use.
+Duo allows an individual to select from several second factor authentication options.
+You may choose the method that works best for you.

 Is Duo Push the easiest option?

-We strongly suggest that you try the ‘Duo Push Notification’ option first and give it a week.
+We strongly suggest that you try the ‘Duo Push Notification’ option first.
 Based on feedback we received during pilot testing, users reported that this option was by far the least intrusive and easiest way to sign-in.
 The push notification typically appears instantly and the authentication process completes less than two or three seconds after pressing the “Accept” button.

 What are my options if I often work from a single office?